JungHyeono/OSS-Project/README.md

-this branch is used only modifying rabbitcal-checkEveryday page.
+this branch is used only modifying rabbitcal-recommandShop page.
 NOT ALLOW MODIFY THIS BRANCH WHEN YOU ARE MODIFYING NOT THIS FEATURE.